-- In Inkscape 1.2, this is the only way to export all pages of a document into a single, multi-page PDF file. - Inkscape can also open PDF files for editing.
-Try to avoid multiple round-trips through different file formats, though, because each conversion loses data or adds unnecessary data. - Note that for creating perfect PDF files for printing, it's better to turn to a dedicated desktop publishing software such as Scribus, which can also import SVG files.
+- Inkscape can also open PDF files for editing.
+Try to avoid multiple round-trips through different file formats, though, because each conversion loses data or adds unnecessary data. - Note that for creating perfect pdf files for printing, it's better to turn to a dedicated desktop publishing software such as Scribus, which can also import SVG files.